Prathamesh-Pawar/ImageSimilarityEngine/README.md

 # Image Similarity Engine

 ## Overview
-This project implements an Image Similarity Engine using deep learning models.
-It leverages both classification and triplet loss-based approaches to evaluate image similarity.
-The project is structured into different modules for training, evaluation, and utilities.
+This project we attempt implement an Image Similarity Engine triplet loss-based approaches to evaluate image similarity.
+This aims to find similar images to the anchor image from database.

 ## Project Structure
 ```